Birmingham Car Accident Attorney

 After a Birmingham car accident, you have a lot on your mind.
 If you’ve suffered injuries, your health is most important.
 But if you are the breadwinner in your family, you also consider how you will support everyone.
 Not having a paycheck while you recover is difficult enough.
 Having multiple medical bills to pay only makes it worse.
-Expenses, such as doctors, physical therapy, mediation, medication, surgery, and hospital visits, can pile up very quickly.
+The cost of doctor appointments, physical therapy, mediation, medication, surgery, and hospital visits, can add up quickly.
 You might also have to pay for damage to your car, truck, or other personal property.
+A Birmingham car accident lawyer from Farris, Riley & Pitt, LLP can help you secure a fair and substantial financial recovery for your injury.

-Farris, Riley & Pitt, LLP can help you secure a fair and substantial financial recovery for your injury.
 Insurance companies have lawyers looking out for their best interests.
 So should you.

 Insurance companies tend to lowball personal injury victims because they know you are under financial and emotional stress.
-They want to give you as little money as possible without regard to what you truly deserve.
+They want to give you as little money as possible without regard for what you truly deserve.

 Why Do I Need a Birmingham Car Accident Lawyer?